 Where enforcement of foreign arbitral awards is concerned, the centrepiece avenue under Singapore law is that of the New York Convention, to which Singapore is a signatory.
 The approach of the Singapore courts and, uniformly, the Commonwealth jurisdictions that are party to the New York Convention, is to be pro-enforcement when asked to enforce foreign arbitral awards under the Convention.
 The pro-enforcement purpose of the Convention is underscored by the exclusive and exhaustive grounds, under Section 31 of the IAA, by which enforcement of a Convention award may be refused.
 Consistent with the legislative objective, the Singapore court has endorsed and applied a mechanistic approach to the process of enforcing foreign awards under the Convention insofar as the first stage of enforcement, which pertains to the initial grant of leave to enforce, is concerned.
-At this first stage, the enforcement process does not require judicial investigation by the court in the jurisdiction where enforcement is sought and the party seeking leave to enforce the award must merely comply with the formalistic procedural requirements under Order 69A of the Rules of Court.
-The applicant must nevertheless give full and frank disclosure of the relevant facts, including the existence of any pending applications for setting aside the award or leave to appeal on a question of law, as the application for leave to enforce is made on an ex parte basis.
-At the second stage of the two-stage process of enforcement, which is invoked when a party against whom an award is made resists enforcement on the grounds set out in the IAA, that party must prove the grounds it relies upon on a balance of probabilities.
+At the second stage of the two-stage process of enforcement, which is invoked when a party against whom an award is made resists enforcement on the grounds set out in the IAA, that party must prove the grounds on which it relies on a balance of probabilities.